-On April 5, 2018, we entered into an asset purchase agreement with Specialty Surgical Instrumentation, Inc. to sell the inventory, intellectual property and other assets associated exclusively with our Reddick cholangiogram catheter and Reddick-Saye screw product lines for \$7.4 million.
+On April 5, 2018, we entered into an agreement to sell the inventory, intellectual property and other assets associated exclusively with our Reddick cholangiogram catheter and Reddick-Saye screw product lines for \$7.4 million to Specialty Surgical Instrumentation.
 Concurrent with this divestiture we entered into a transition services agreement under which we will continue to manufacture and supply these products to the buyer for a period of up to two years unless extended by both parties, as well as a balloon supply agreement under which we will supply balloons, a component of the cholangiogram catheters, to the buyer for a period of up to six years unless extended by both parties.
-We recorded a gain in connection with these agreements of \$5.9 million.
+We recorded a gain during the quarter ended June 30, 2018 in connection with these agreements of \$5.9 million.
 The following table summarizes the allocation of consideration received:

-All located
+Al llocated

-Fai r Value
+Fa ir Value

-(in th ousands)
+(in tl housands)

 Inventory \$ 308

 Deferred revenue - transition services agreement 1,081

 Goodwill 135

 Gain on divestiture 5,876

 Consideration received \$ 7,400

 Under the terms of the transition services agreement, we have agreed to manufacture the Reddick products for the buyer at prices at or in some cases below our cost.
 We allocated a portion of the consideration received to this agreement to reflect it at fair value and recorded it as deferred revenue.
 As the products are sold to the buyer, we amortize a portion of the deferred revenue to adjust the gross margin on the sale to fair value on a specific identification basis.
+As of June 30, 2019, the remaining unamortized balance was \$0.2 million.
 Additionally, as the Reddick product lines that were divested constituted a business, we allocated a portion of our goodwill to this divestiture based on the fair value of the business sold in relation to the fair value of the business that will be retained.